quist00/carpentries.org/_posts/2024/2024-01-01-happy-new-year.md

 Thank you for your dedication, passion, and unwavering belief in the power of data.
 As we embark on this new year, let us _Empower One Another_ and _Value All Contributions_ to create a lasting impact in open science.

-I wish you a joyous New Year filled with _Community Collaboration_ and  _Access for All.
+I wish you a joyous New Year filled with _Community Collaboration_ and  _Access for All_.

 In service,